Hearing Conservation

 Hearing Conservation Program

-In order to stay compliant with OSHA standards, if noise levels exceed 85 decibels employers/companies must create a Hearing Conservation Program.
+If noise levels exceed 85 decibels employers/companies must create a hearing conservation program.

-Survey the workplace and individual jobs to determine noise levels present and the hazards to employees associated with those noise levels
+Survey the workplace to determine noise levels present and the hazards to employees associated with those noise levels

 Educate employees in hearing conservation requirements

-Provide hearing protection equipment and training in its selection, handling, storage, use and cleaning
+Provide hearing protection and training in its selection, handling, storage, use and cleaning

 English, Spanish